Ameer1503/JavaScript_lessons/README.md

 Teaching myself JavaScript

-Project 1 is a counting app;
+Project 1 is a counting app.

-	i. it initializes at "0"
-	  ii. can increase to infinity
-	  iii. can decrease to "0" if less than zero it returns an alert message iv. it can also save state of an initial count and also initializes the counter back to "0"
+Project 2 is a BlackJack Game.

+project 3 is an Emoji Fighter